 In this creation from Detroit's Made Floral, a grapevine base anchors tendrils of honey bracelet greenery, plus cuttings of persimmon, thistle, silver brunia and eucalyptus nuts.

-A simple wreath spotlights tone and texture-here, wispy cypress, leafy boxwood, dusty juniper.
+A simple wreath spotlights tone and texture—here, wispy cypress, leafy boxwood, dusty juniper.
 Assemble your own, or simply add contrasting sprigs to dress up a standard-issue pine wreath.
-Click or tap here for step-by-step instructions on how to make a statement evergreen wreath.
+See step-by-step instructions for how to make a statement evergreen wreath.

 Give a standard evergreen wreath a sweet touch.
 Start with a boxwood wreath, purchased or made by inserting boxwood sprigs into a damp floral foam wreath base.
 Add hypericum berries and hydrangea blooms from a flower shop and candy and berries from a crafts store.
 Hang the wreath with the ribbon used to form a bow.